How (another) Serial Criminal Got Help From Israeli Government and U.S.Gov and New York Penetrated Russian Israeli Mafia

 Stunned, I finally managed to ask McCall what I was supposed to do in response.
 "We are working on this just as hard as we can," he answered, "but right now we can't preclude the possibility of something happening to you, okay?"
 But how could I protect myself—and my wife?
 McCall bluntly replied that it wasn't the FBI's responsibility to offer that kind of advice.
 After some pleading, he at last offered a tip: "If you have the opportunity to lie low," he said simply, "take it."

 At the time, I was getting ready to fly to Miami to interview a Russian crime lord nicknamed Tarzan, a man who had sold Russian military helicopters to Colombian drug barons and was in the process of brokering a deal to sell them a submarine, complete with a retired Russian captain and a crew of seventeen, when he was arrested by the Drug Enforcement Agency.
-McCall told me to forget about the trip to Miami, which has the second largest concentration of Russian mobsters in the United States; hit man could easily trace me to my South Beach hotel.
+McCall told me to forget about the trip to Miami, which has the second largest concentration of Russian mobsters in the United States; a hit man could easily trace me to my South Beach hotel.
 For that matter, he said, I should also forget about doing any more interviews in Brighton Beach, Brooklyn—ground zero for the Russian mob in America.
 In fact, he advised, I should consider forgetting doing any more reporting at all on the subject.

 The next day, a magazine that had just published one of my exposes of the Russian criminals generously supplied me with some getaway money and a bulletproof vest.
 Before I could flee town, however, I noticed a thickly bearded, muscular Russian loitering around my apartment building whom I was certain I had once seen in the company of a notorious Russian don nicknamed Fat Felix.
 I didn't waste any more time.
 I quickly collected my wife and drove up to a rented hideaway in Vermont.